Dotokafu/bike-sharing-analysis/bike_analysis/README.md

 Some conclusions that I made:

--The season with the highest average number of bikes is fall, with 5,600 average bikes.
+-The season with the highest average number of bikes is fall, with around 5,600 average bikes.

 -The months with the highest average bike usage are June and September, with nearly 5,700 average bikes.

 -Registered users are more than four times the number of casual users.

 -There is only a small difference in bike usage between weekdays.

 -There is an average difference of about 1,000 bikes between holidays and non-holidays.

 -There isn’t much difference between workdays and non-workdays — the average gap is around 200 bikes.

 -As temperature increases, bike count also increases, peaking around 20–25°C, then slightly decreases on hotter days.

 Tools Used